And The Award For The Best Weather To Ski Is… Lake Tahoe

 What makes the best weather to ski in?
 First on the list is snow.
 You need LOTS of it for it to be a good place to enjoy.
 But for the majority of us, while it’s actually storming, skiing isn’t fun.
 Second is sunshine.
 There’s nothing better than a day filled with sunshine to raise your spirits.
 So, where is this magical place that gets TONS of snow BUT clears out making for a bluebird powder day?
 It’s a no brainer – Lake Tahoe!

 The Pacific Ocean is where storms form, and since the Sierra Nevada is the 1st barrier, the storms dump on average 400 inches of snow (or more) in a given winter.
 When the storm door does open, expect to see numbers that seem off the charts.
-Great examples of this were Snowmageddon in January 2016-17 season and last year’s Februburied.
+Great examples of this were Snowmageddon in January and last year’s Februburied.
 To get a feel of how good Snowmageddon was, check out Local Freshies’ 1st person write-up of their day.
 Despite all this snowfall, on average it statistically falls on just 50 days per year.
 For more about the best snowfall months, check out Tahoe South’s snow guide.

 What this means is storms typically clear quickly bringing right behind them copious amounts of sunshine.
 In fact, based on records from the Tahoe Valley airport, Lake Tahoe on average gets about 300 days of sunshine.
 Or a better way to say is – about 76% of the time during daylight hours expect to see the sun shining.